Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 When the login form is submitted:
 - The server looks up the user in dataStore by the provided username.

-- If the user exists, the submitted password is verified against the hashed password stored in the database using Argon2’s verify function.
+- If the user exists, the submitted password is verified against the hashed password stored in the database using Argon2’s verify function `argon2.verify(user.password, password), first argument is the user hashed password that we store when he logged in and the second argument is the user input password as plain text.

 - If verification succeeds, the username is stored in the session, and a success message is displayed before redirecting the user to /home.